uchy4/cmdr/README.md

-# csharp_sandbox
+# cmdr
-a few programs I wrote to better the world
+use the windows csc (c sharp compiler) to make executables out of these files.

+see README.txt for the rest of the info